Crawl Space Spray Foam Insulation Near Portland, Vancouver, Salem, Eugene, and Roseburg

 Air barrier: Spray foam air-seals and insulates in one step, making it quick and easy to apply.
 Its ability to expand and fill gaps and cracks make it an ideal air-sealing material that stays in place in tight quarters because of its super-adhesive qualities.

-Water resistant: The closed-cell structure of polyurethane spray foam stops moisture in its tracks, a valuable asset in the dark, moist environment of a crawl space.
+Water resistant: The closed-cell structure of polyurethane spray foam stops moisture in its tracks, a valuable asset in the dark, moist environment of a crawl space as it will help prevent mold growth.
 The closed-cell structure means water can't migrate from one cell to a neighboring one.

 Foolproof: A gap of 5% in your insulation coverage area can diminish your overall protection by as much as 50%.
 With spray foam insulation, it is much easier to achieve optimal coverage in a tight space.